-For the 2012-2013 school year, these tests will be given to students in grades 2, 3, 4, 6, and 7 from February, 4 through February, 15.
+For the 2016-2017 school year, these tests will be given to students in grades 2, 3, 4, 6, and 7 from December 5 through December 9.
 During this time, it is especially important for your student to get plenty of sleep and eat a well-balanced breakfast.

 To find more information about the Terra Nova and InView tests, please click here.

 As part of a comprehensive intervention process at Oak Hills Local School District, our schools have a process for identifying at-risk learners with a research-based, universal screening process in the areas of Reading and Mathematics.
 When students are identified early, interventions can be delivered, and teachers can respond with effective instructional strategies in a timely manner.
 Many forms of assessments are used by the teachers and staff at Oak Hills to assist in this intervention process, but one common assessment that is used for the purpose of identifying at-risk students for possible intervention services is called the “AIMSweb Assessments”.
-All students in grades K-8 are assessed three times per year (Fall, Winter, and Spring) with brief, curriculum-based assessments for Reading and Math with the AIMSweb assessments.
-If students are in need of interventions, they are then progress monitored using AIMSweb in a web-based tracking system which allows students, parents, and teachers to visually analyze the student’s growth with progress monitoring reports.
+All students in grades K-5 are assessed three times per year (Fall, Winter, and Spring) with brief, curriculum-based assessments for Reading and Math with the AIMSweb assessments.
+If students are in need of interventions in grades K-5 or 6-8, they are then progress monitored using AIMSweb in a web-based tracking system which allows students, parents, and teachers to visually analyze the student’s growth with progress monitoring reports.
 The AIMSweb data is always used in conjunction with other assessments that are gathered at the various grade levels to support the curriculum.
 Please contact your child’s teacher, school psychologist, or school counselor to discuss the AIMSweb results at any time of the year.

 For more information about the AIMSweb system, visit: www.aimsweb.com

-Students are identified as gifted when scoring at or above the 95th percentile on the Terra Nova test during the 2nd, 4th, or 7th grades in one or more of the following academic areas of study – Reading, Math, Science or Social Studies.
-Students may also be identified by having a composite score index of 128 or higher on the In-view exam, which is administered in grades 4 and 6.
+Students are identified as gifted when scoring at or above the 95th percentile on the TerraNova assessment during the 2nd, 4th, or 7th grades in one or more of the following academic areas of study – Reading, Math, Science or Social Studies.
+Students may also be identified by having a composite score index of 128 or higher on the InView assessment, which is administered in grades 4 and 6.

-To download the Gifted Services Model and Entrance Criteria, Click Here
+To download the Gifted Services Model and Entrance Criteria, Click here